The Runaways (2010 film)

 The Runaways is a 2010 American biographical drama film about the 1970s rock band of the same name written and directed by Floria Sigismondi in her screenwriting and feature directional debut.
-It is based on the book Neon Angel: A Memoir of a Runaway by the band's lead vocalist Cherie Currie.
+It is based on the book Neon Angel: A Memoir of a Runaway (1989) by the band's lead vocalist Cherie Currie.
 The film stars Dakota Fanning as Currie, Kristen Stewart as rhythm guitarist and vocalist Joan Jett, and Michael Shannon as record producer Kim Fowley.
 The Runaways depicts the formation of the band in 1975 and focuses on the relationship between Currie and Jett until Currie's departure from the band.
 The film grossed around $4.6 million worldwide and received generally favorable reviews from critics.

 Plot

 Cherie Currie is a teenager in Los Angeles who desperately wants to be a rock star.
 She idolizes David Bowie and cuts her hair and does make-up so she will resemble Bowie's character Aladdin Sane.
 At her high school talent show, she lip syncs to "Lady Grinning Soul" and wins, despite some hecklers in the audience.

 Joan Jett is a teenager who also dreams of rock stardom.
 At a club one night, she meets record producer Kim Fowley and talks about starting an all-girl rock band.
-Kim is interested.
-He introduces Joan to Sandy West, a drummer.
+Interested, Kim introduces Joan to drummer Sandy West.
 Joan and Sandy become friends and start jamming when Kim suggests that they recruit an attractive blonde in the vein of Brigitte Bardot.

 Kim and Joan comb Los Angeles' clubs to look for attractive blondes and discover Cherie.
 They invite her to audition at a trailer park in the San Fernando Valley and to prepare a Suzi Quatro song to perform at her audition.
-Cherie learns Peggy Lee's "Fever" instead and goes to audition, but the band is disappointed at her choice.
+Cherie learns Peggy Lee's "Fever" instead and goes to audition, but the band is disappointed at her song choice.
 Kim and Joan then write "Cherry Bomb" on the spot for Cherie to audition with.
 Cherie sings the song and becomes part of the band, named the Runaways, joined by Lita Ford on lead guitar and Robin on bass.
 Joan and Cherie share a passionate kiss (but what follows between them is not explicit).